Where to start

 What does bankruptcy mean?

 Applying for bankruptcy should be a last resort as it can have a lot of implications on your financial health.
-Make sure you talk to a debt advisor before you make this decision, as there might be other options for you before resorting to bankruptcy.
-If you find yourself in this position, bankruptcy can help you write off all the debts you can prove you owe.
-This would then allow you to make a fresh start and can help reduce pressure as you won’t have to deal with your creditors.
-In most cases of bankruptcy, you can make a fresh start after a year.
-However, if you have any assets they will be taken into consideration when going bankrupt and could be used to pay off your debts.
-Once you are bankrupt you won’t be able to apply for credit of over £500 without telling the lender about your bankruptcy and any credit you will receive in the future is likely to be expensive.
+Make sure you talk to a debt advisor before you make this decision, as there might be other options for you.
+Bankruptcy can help you to write off all the debts you can prove you owe and thus allow you to make a fresh start with reduced financial pressure.
+If you have any assets they will be taken into consideration when going bankrupt and could be used to pay off your debts.
+Once you are bankrupt you won’t be able to apply for credit of over £500 without telling the lender about your bankruptcy and any credit you receive in the future is likely to be expensive.
 Bankruptcy affects your credit rating and credit reference agencies will keep the details of your bankruptcy on file for a minimum of 6 years.

 Can a creditor make me bankrupt?